xiceph/physical-geomorphometry-tools/lsp-calculator/README.md

 When this flag is provided, the tool does **not** compute or output any Land Surface Parameters (LSPs), regardless of other parameter selection options.

 Instead, it calculates and outputs the following partial derivatives derived from the local polynomial surface fitted to each raster cell (up to the third order), along with the interpolated elevation value _z_ from the fitted polynomial.
-These outputs are useful for custom analyses or when developing new terrain metrics.
+These outputs are useful for custom calculations of land surface characteristics.

 **Outputs include:**